 A BGPSEC Router Certificate is an extension of the RPKI [RFC6480] to encompass routers.
 It is a building block of the larger BGPSEC security protocol used to validate signatures on BGPSEC Signature-Segment origination of Signed-Path segments [ID.sidr-bgpsec-protocol].
-Thus its essential security function is the secure binding of an AS number to a public key, consistent with the RPKI allocation/assignment hierarchy.
+Thus its essential security function is the secure binding of one or more AS numbers to a public key, consistent with the RPKI allocation/assignment hierarchy.